SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 entry[1] += qty

-For example, if the customer orders:
+For example, if the customer first orders:

 2 Burgers